Frequently Asked Questions

 What is your fee?

-My fee for a 50 minute session is $200 for individuals and $220 for couples.
+My fee for a 50 minute session is competitive with other clinicians in the Bay Area.
+Please reach out for my current rate.
 I accept cash, check or credit card, including FSA/HSA payments.

 Do you take insurance?